Quick Start

 Navigate to the console.

-Click to create and open a new cube.
+Click to create and open a new component.

 You should see a single node rendered as a green square.
-This is how a node is rendered when no cells are set.
+This is how a node is displayed when no cells are set.

 Secondary-click on any node to open the editor.